FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 saved states and start over.
 In this manner, we could change the state of the game.

 ..
-L8
+L9

 {{{Show the slide 'Mercurial or hg'}}}

 ..
-R8
+R9

+Some of the Version Control tools available and used widely are: cvs, svn, git and so on.

+Each of these tools have their own merits and demerits.
+In this tutorial we shall learn how to use mercurial or hg.

-mercurial or hg is:
+Mercurial or hg is:

 1. Easy to learn and use